shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 - [x] Gradient calculation using MLS
 - [ ] Gradient calculation using Least-square method
 - [ ] Check if stress based approach for second gradient is useful
-- [ ] Calculate ship wave-making resistance.
+- [x] Calculate ship wave-making resistance.
+- [x] IMPORTANT-BUG : dirichlet BC PQ

+### IMPORTANT BUG : dirichletBC [2020-02-03]
+- In the functions _diriBCPQ_ and _diriBCPQDiff_, I had made the stupid mistake of using i1 and j2 instead of i2 and j2.
+- Due to this the normal velocity was not being made = 0 on the 'slip wall' BC
+- Corrected and verified.

-### Observations : gradMLS : MLS with FEM Neigh
+### Observations : gradMLS : MLS with FEM Neigh [2020-01-30]
 File : modsMFree.f90
 - The derivation in my MTech thesis is based on the thought that the MLS derivation is basically the summation form of the RKPM formulation (which is integral).
 - However on rechecking in the book Liu (2005), it seems that's not correct